-You would also be glad to know that the Singer XL-400 is a computerized sewing machine, which makes it one of the better embroidery machine options for beginners.
+You would also be glad to know that the Singer 9960 is a computerized sewing machine, which makes it one of the better embroidery machine options for beginners.

-The XL-400 is also huge in size; it’s designed for big sewing projects and really makes them look small when you get going with it.
+The 9960 is also huge in size; it’s designed for big sewing projects and really makes them look small when you get going with it.

 But you probably already expect that when planning to work on embroidery projects.
 And another thing that you will expect with a serious embroidery project is different types of challenging sewing tasks and a lot of eye strain.

-The XL-400 comes with a software right out of the box that has tons of embroidery designs you can start using right away.
+The 9960 comes with software right out of the box that has tons of embroidery designs you can start using right away.